-This directive outlines the Government of Alberta's policy for membership, pensionable salary and calculating pensionable service under the Public Service Pension Plan (PSPP), Management Employees Pension Plan (MEPP) and the Management Supplementary Retirement Plan (SRP).
+This directive outlines the Government of Alberta's policy, and pension plan rules, for membership, pensionable salary and calculating pensionable service under the Public Service Pension Plan (PSPP), Management Employees Pension Plan (MEPP) and the Management Supplementary Retirement Plan (SRP).
 This policy will be applied fairly and equitably throughout the Government of Alberta.

 Pension plan membership

 Pension plan participation will commence immediately for eligible employees.
 Eligibility for pension plan participation for part-time, temporary and fixed term contract employees is set out in the Pension Membership Policy - Part-time, Temporary and Fixed Term Contract Employees (PDF, 393 KB).

 - for full-time permanent employees whose regularly scheduled hours of work are not fewer than 30 hours per week, and

 - part-time permanent employees whose regularly scheduled hours of work are fewer than 30 hours per week and at least 14 hours per week or 728 hours per service year

 Pension plan participation is mandatory for temporary, full-time employees whose regularly scheduled hours of work are not fewer than 30 hours per week.

 Read the Temporary Employment Directive